petedavisdev/petedavis.dev/_posts/vue-3-the-best-bits.md

 />
 ```

-## Reacting to changes inside arrays and objects
+## Reacting to changes inside arrays and objects :dash:

 Vue 3 reacts to changes to items within arrays and properties inside objects.
 It just works!
 You can do: